PatrickBaus/line_injector/README.md

 License
 -------

-This work is released under the Cern OHL v.1.2
+This work is released under the CERN-OHL-W
-See www.ohwr.org/licenses/cern-ohl/v1.2 or the included LICENSE file for more information.
+See [https://ohwr.org/cern_ohl_w_v2.pdf](https://ohwr.org/cern_ohl_w_v2.pdf) or the included LICENSE file for more information.